 If your spouse also works for the Village and you both become eligible for a leave under paragraphs 1a. or 1b. above, or for the care of a sick parent under paragraph 1c. above, the two of you together will be limited to a combined total of 12 workweeks of leave in any rolling 12-month period.
-In addition, if you and your spouse both become eligible for a leave under the Military Caregiver Family Leave provision above or under a combination of the Military Caregiver Family Leave provision above, or to care for your parent with a serious health condition under paragraph 1c above, the two of you together generally will be limited to a combined total of 22 month period.
+In addition, if you and your spouse both become eligible for a leave under the Military Caregiver Family Leave provision above or under a combination of the Military Caregiver Family Leave provision, paragraphs 1a. and 1b. above, or to care for your parent with a serious health condition under paragraph 1c above, the two of you together generally will be limited to a combined total of 26 workweeks of leave in any single 12-month period.